-- In Alone In The Dark 3, the Big Bad has a plan pretty much like the one from the Superman example, just replace "Arizona" with "Ghost Town Slaughter Gulch" and "increasing real estate" with "fulfilling an ancient native prophecy to become a god".
+- In Alone in the Dark 3, the Big Bad has a plan pretty much like the one from the Superman: The Movie example, just replace "Arizona" with "Ghost Town Slaughter Gulch" and "increasing real estate" with "fulfilling an ancient native prophecy to become a god".

-- In Future Cop: LAPD Los Angeles is devastated and run by crime after a civil war, a huge storm and a massive earth quake, which has separated a part of the area into an island (used as a weapons test range.
-Said island also contains a joke level only accesible after all versus maps against the AI Sky Captain were won up to difficulty 10 each.
+- In Future Cop: L.A.P.D.
+Los Angeles is devastated and run by crime after a civil war, a huge storm and a massive earthquake, which has separated a part of the area into an island (used as a weapons test range.
+Said island also contains a joke level only accessible after all versus maps against the AI Sky Captain were won up to difficulty 10 each.
 It replaces all machines and towers with stuff like flowers and butterflies and has goofy music to boot.

-- The SCP Foundation plays with it in SCP-1238, a species of rock eating fish which have created such a vast network of tunnels that much of northern California and the Pacific Northwest is just sinkholes waiting to happen.
-A big enough earthquake could cause a chain reaction where all of the tunnels collapse, resulting in the undermined area collapsing to below sea level and inland areas being flooded, while leaving everything south of San Francisco alone.
+- The SCP Foundation plays with it in SCP-1238, a species of rock-eating fish that have created such a vast network of tunnels that much of northern California and the Pacific Northwest are just sinkholes waiting to happen.
+A big enough earthquake could cause a chain reaction where all of the tunnels collapse, resulting in the undermined area collapsing below sea level and inland areas being flooded, while leaving everything south of San Francisco alone.

-- This was the conclusion of Dexter's California vacation.
-California had a big earthquake as they were leaving, and it went out to sea (neatly along the state line) as California Island
+- Dexter's Laboratory: This was the conclusion of Dexter's California vacation.
+California had a big earthquake as they were leaving, and it went out to sea (neatly along the state line) as California Island.